VokCow/graphs/README.md

 ## Welcome to Graphs!

-This is a Python project that contains a Graph class that allows several functionallity on undirected, non weighted graphs, such as adding edges, vertices and retrieve the Adjency and Laplacian Graph matrices.
+This is a Python project that contains a Graph class that allows several functionallity on undirected graphs, such as adding edges, vertices and retrieve the Adjency and Laplacian Graph matrices.

 ## EXAMPLE USAGE: